neighborland/scopy/README.md

 gem 'scopy'
 ```

+`scopy` works with Rails 4.0 and later.

-Scopy works with Rails 3.2 and later.
+Version 0.4 works with Rails 3.2 and later.

 ## Usage